prisma/prisma/docs/prisma2-feedback.md

 We have created a dedicated Slack channel for the pioneers that are exploring Prisma 2: [`#prisma2-preview`](https://prisma.slack.com/messages/CKQTGR6T0/).

 This Slack channel is mainly used for quick and informal conversations.
 If you have product feedback, questions or run into bugs, please be sure to persist these on GitHub (more info in the sections below).
+When you're asking a question on Slack, you can ideally already link to a corresponding GitHub issue so that this question can be answered in public.

 We are trying to be as responsive as possible in that channel.
 Please join us, we'd love to see you there!